 Once mobile sports wagering becomes a reality, you will have to verify your location inside the Tar Heel State before completing a wager.
 The apps use geolocation verification software and are quite strict about enforcing the location mandate.
 They have to be, as they face fines and other sanctions from regulators if they aren’t vigilant about it.

 At present, two tribe-specific regulators monitor the three sportsbooks in North Carolina.
 The Cherokee Tribal Gaming Commission oversees the two Harrah’s facilities, while the Catawba Nation Gaming Commission has jurisdiction over Catawba Two Kings.
-Until sports betting becomes a commercial endeavor in the state or is legalized statewide, the tribal overseers will have the job.
+HB 347, which legalized online sports betting, named the North Carolina Lottery Commission, as regulator of the state’e commercial sports betting industry.